jhare113/metro_atlanta_covid/Metro_Atlanta_COVID.md

 Metro Atlanta COVID
 ================

-I wanted a better visualization of local COVID-19 data than I’ve been able to find, particularly in terms of the distribution of cases and deaths as they change over time.
 The charts below track confirmed cases and deaths in the core Metro Atlanta counties, both in absolute and relative terms.
 The subsequent charts track new cases and deaths in Metro Atlanta, Georgia, and the United States.

 All data come from the New York Times’ ongoing [repository](https://github.com/nytimes/covid-19-data) of COVID-19 cases